Jiří Paroubek: Post Prime Ministership

 After the 2006 elections, Paroubek remained as leader of ČSSD in opposition, and stayed in this post until his resignation immediately after the result of the 2010 legislative election was announced on 29 May 2010.
 Although the Social Democrats became the largest party in the Chamber of Deputies after the election, they were unable to form a governing coalition and Paroubek subsequently resigned as leader of the party.

 On 9 October 2008, an official launch party was held for Paroubek's book The Czech Republic, Europe and the world through the eyes of a social democrat (Česko, Evropa a svět očima sociálního demokrata) in the Monarch restaurant in Prague.
 Shortly after the end of the event there was an altercation between two of the guests, businessman Bohumír Ďuričko and Václav Kočka jr., the son of a carousel operator.
 Kočka was killed in the incident. Ďuričko was convicted of the murder and sentenced to 12.5 years in prison.
 Jiří Paroubek initially distanced himself from the incident and claimed he did not know Ďuričko and had not invited him to the event.
 However, relations between Paroubek and Ďuričko had been publicly known since at least 2005, when Paroubek had planned to spend the holidays with Ďuričko's family, but cancelled the plans when it became known that Ďuričko was a communist secret service agent.

 On 7 October 2011, Paroubek left ČSSD and in the same month founded a new party called National Socialists – 21st Century Left.
 Following the party's failure to win any seats in the Chamber of Deputies in the 2013 election, Paroubek announced his resignation from the party and retirement from politics in November 2014.

 In 2017, Paroubek repeatedly attempted to rejoin the Social Democratic Party.
 However, his bids were vetoed by local and regional party representatives.
 In June 2018, Paroubek wanted to stand as a Social Democrat candidate in the 2018 Senate elections.
 However, his nomination was blocked by the party committee.
 He subsequently stood as an independent candidate.

 In February 2018, Paroubek stated that he plans to run in the next Czech presidential election.
 He decided to run in the 2018 Senate election in Ostrava.
 He sought the nomination of ČSSD but subsequently ran as an independent.
 He received 7% of the vote and finished in 7th place, failing to win the seat.

 On 23 February 2023, Paroubek launched the initiative Nespokojení (Dissatisfied), with the aim of connecting parties on the left of the political spectrum before the 2024 European Parliament elections and 2025 Czech legislative election.
+However, he subsequently joined extraparliamentary party Czech Sovereignty of Social Democracy, becoming chairman of the party in February 2024.
+He led the party into the 2024 European Parliament election, where the party received 0.25% and failed to win any seats, and into the 2025 Czech parliamentary election where the party received 0.18%, again failing to win any seats.